livekit/livekit/README.md

 ## Contributing

-We welcome your contributions to make LiveKit better!
-Please join us [on Slack](http://livekit.io/join-slack) to discuss your ideas and/or submit PRs.
+We welcome your contributions toward improving LiveKit!
+Please join us [on Slack](http://livekit.io/join-slack) to discuss your ideas and/or PRs.

 ## License